 Transcript of Mnemonics in music

 This transcript has been edited slightly for clarity.
-Listen to the podcast (20:24)
+Listen to the Mnemonics in music podcast (20:24).

 Jackie – The following podcast is brought to you by the Creative Arts Curriculum Team from Secondary Learners Educational Standards Directorate off the New South Wales Department of Education.
 As we commence this podcast today, let us acknowledge the traditional custodians of all the lands on which this podcast will be played around New South Wales.
 Their art, storytelling, music and dance along with all First Nations people hold the memories, the traditions, the culture and hopes of Aboriginal Australia.
 Let us acknowledge with honour and respect our elders past, present and future, especially those Aboriginal people in our presence today who have and still do guide us with their wisdom.
 Welcome to the Creative Cast podcast series.
 My name's Jackie King and I'm a creative arts project officer with the New South Wales Department of Education.
 Today we're going to discuss the strategy of the week with Julia Harvey Trappel from Gorokan High School.
 Hi, Julia.
 How are you today?